Honour-based violence can be prevented

 Victims are usually girls and women

 The victims of honour-related violence are mostly girls and women but sometimes also boys and men.
-Boys may be forced to control the actions of their sisters and in extreme cases kill them.
-Homosexual men may be subject to the same violence that is enforced upon women.
+Boys may be forced to control the actions of their sisters and in extreme cases to kill them.
+Homosexual men may be subject to the same violence that is enforced against women.

-Honour-based violence is not restricted to certain countries, ethnic groups or religions.
-It takes place in many communities around the world.
-Reasons behind the conflict may include
+Honour-based violence is not restricted to particular countries, ethnic groups or religions.
+It happens in many communities around the world.
+Reasons for the conflict may include:

-- Courting or befriending a person that the family does not approve of
+- Courting or befriending a person not approved of by the family

 - Refusal to marry